BarryCarlyon/twitch_misc/authentication/user_access_without_server/README.md

 ## What is this example

-A User Token Generator/refresher for Server Interactive Scripts
+A User Token Generator/refresher for Server Interactive Scripts.

+This is similar to how the Google NodeJS API's examples work.

+- You start a script, it shows a URL to open.
+- You Google oAuth
+- A code is displayed
+- User/You copy and paste the code back into the interactive script
+- Away we go

+When you (re)start the script again, it will validate the token, refresh if it can and if needed prompt for a fresh set of keys/tokens.

 ## Reference Documentation